 - Helping improve their mood and wellbeing

-- Helping retired firefighters feel more in control of their reactions to distressing situations
+- Helping current and retired firefighters feel more in control of their reactions to distressing situations

 About the Research Centre:

 Phoenix Australia understands trauma, their mission is to help renew lives.
 Phoenix Australia seeks to be a world-renowned leader in building the capability of individuals, organisations, and the community to understand, prevent and recover from the adverse mental health effects of trauma.
 They aim to be at the forefront of the world’s best practice in military, veteran, national security, and first responder mental health and wellbeing.

 Due to the COVID-19 pandemic, the study will be conducted remotely which means there will be no in-person visits, allowing you to participate in the comfort of your own home.